Shu-AFK/Aether/README.md

 ## Project Overview

 Building Aether is all about learning and growing.
-Every piece of it was put together with the goal of really getting to grips with how operating systems eotk.
+Every piece of it was put together with the goal of really getting to grips with how operating systems work.
 It's a hands-on way to peek under the hood and understand what makes them run.

 ## Getting Started